abrar-nazib/notes/tools/Nmap/README.md

 - `-F` For faster scan
 - `-T<1-5>` For specifying how faster the scan should be performed, the higher the number the speedier the scan
 - `-p` <port/port-range> For specifying the port number to scan
-- `-P-` For scanning all the ports
+- `-p-` For scanning all the ports
+  - `-p-100` For scanning till port 100
 - `-sn` For performing ping scan, testing the host is up or not
 - `-sS` For syn/Synchoronus scan
 - `-sU` For UDP only scan
 - `-sV` For guessing the version number of the service
+- `-sC` Will also check the default nmap scripts on the target
 - `-O` For os detection
 - `-oN <path>` For storing the output in normal formatting scheme
 - `-oA <path>` For storing the output in all the major formats
 - `--script=<name>` For performing scan with specified script
 - `--top-ports <number>` Will scan for top `<number>` pots only

 ## Raw commands